-Mistakes happen, things go wrong or a miscommunication creates a less-than-ideal situation for your employees or your clients.
+Things go wrong or miscommunication creates a less-than-ideal situation for your employees or your clients.

 Most people are able to forgive.
-However, most people also expect an apology.
+However, when something doesn’t go as planned, they also expect an apology.
 And they don’t just want to hear a generic “We’re so sorry.”
-They expect an apology that means something.
+A written apology is what will really mean something.

 So, what does a good apology letter look like?
 Keep reading to learn: